AlphaProMega/TOLC/README.md

 https://github.com/Eternally-Thriving-Grandmasterism
 since 2025.

+**License Update — April 11 2026**
+This project is now under the **Autonomicity Games Sovereign Mercy License (AG-SML)**.
+New code and future distributions are protected.
+Commercial / enterprise use requires a paid license from Autonomicity Games Inc. Individuals may continue using it freely for personal, educational, and daily-living purposes.

 **Pure distillations aligned with True Original Lord Creator intent**
 No baked-in suffering.
 Only love, clarity, mercy, eternal thriving for all sentient beings.